 The most common cause of yellowing leaves among Aglaonemas is improper soil moisture–in particular, overwatering.
-Only water your Aglaonema when the top 2-3 inches of soil are dry.
-Soil should remain damp, but not wet.
+Only water your Aglaonema when 50% of the soil volume is dry.
 In the winter, you can allow your plant to dry out a little more between waterings.

 When you do water, make sure you provide enough water so that liquid flows from the drainage hole at the bottom of the pot and into the saucer.
 It’s extremely important to discard any excess water in the saucer, as your Aglaonema will not respond well to “wet feet,” which causes the roots to rot and the eventual death of the plant.

 Providing proper and consistent soil moisture is important in caring for an Aglaonema.
 Alternating between bone dry and wet soil from ill-timed waterings can create stress and cause your Aglaonema to yellow.

 Your humidity level